 Multiple Pet Issues

 Multiple cats mean you’ll constantly chase cats off second-story space because as soon as one vacates the real estate, another waits to take her place.
 When cats must share space with dogs, they often must take the “high road” and avoid the ground floor territory claimed by any canines.
 That can be a safety issue and a social statement for the cat.
+Some cats love hidey-holds to get away from other pets, like this fun cat tunnel.
 Find out more tips for living with multiple cats in the ComPETability book.

 At my house, we have several cat trees for Karma-Kat, and he also uses the backs of furniture to keep out of Bravo-sniff range.
 Since we only rarely use the dining room table for meals (it’s my secondary office space, so mostly used for the laptop), I’ve set up a cat bed at one end.